carvel-dev/kbld/docs/config.md

 ### ImageKeys

+(Deprecated as of v0.18.0+, use `searchRules` within `Config` kind to specify custom image reference matching rules.)

 ImageKeys resource configures kbld to look for additional keys that reference images (in addition to using default `image` key).

 ```yaml